Sydney's Best Shaded Playgrounds For All Weather Fun

-This is the park for all weathers!
-At Wiloughby Park on the north shore you are blessed with lots of gorgeous mature trees providing shade in the play areas plus free BBQs on site and there’s a covered gazebo so you can play in the great outdoors even if it’s raining.
+This is the park for all weather conditions!
+At Willoughby Park on the North Shore, you are blessed with lots of gorgeous mature trees providing shade in the play areas plus free BBQs on-site and there’s a covered gazebo so you can play in the great outdoors even if it’s raining.

-Have we missed one of your favourite shaded playgrounds?
+Is your favourite shaded playground not on our list?
 Let us know in the comments!